agda/agda/doc/user-manual/language/type-based-termination-checking.rst

     open SPν

 This datatype can be understood differently depending on the order of fixpoint operators in its formal definition.
-The two meanings that can be given here are
-``ν SPν. μ SPμ.
-(A → SPμ) + (B ⨯ SPν)`` and ``μ SPμ. ν SPν.
-(A → SPμ) + (B ⨯ SPν)``.
-There is a substantial difference here.
+The two meanings that can be given here are:``ν Y. μ X. (A → X) + (B ⨯ Y)`` and ``μ X. ν Y. (A → X) + (B ⨯ Y)``.There is a substantial difference here.
 The first interpretation means that the stream processor infinitely produces ``B``, consuming a finite number of ``A``s between two productions.
-The second interpretation means that the stream processor may consume only finite number of ``A``s, and between each two consumptions it is allowed to produce infinite number of ``B``s.
+The second interpretation means that the stream processor may consume only a finite number of ``A``s, and between each two consumptions, it is allowed to produce an infinite number of ``B``s.
 It is natural to select the first interpretation for stream processors, and that's what the type-based termination checker does.

-This behavior can be reflects with the use of Agda's sized types:
+This behavior can be reflected in the use of Agda's sized types:

 ::